rundef/node-testrail-api/README.md

 `response` contains data like the status code.

-`body` contains the result the server sent back.
+`body` contains the response body the server sent back.

 ## Promises